jonaseberle/IFR1-FlyWithLua/README.md

 ### COM2/BARO
 Adjust the COM2 standby frequency.
 Press the swap button to swap to active.

 In shift mode, the knob adjusts the pilot's altimeter setting.
-Pressing the VNAV/ALT button syncs the altimeter to the current sea level setting at the aircraft position (which is not necessarily the current value for the nearest airport)
+Pressing the swap button sets to std.

 ### NAV1/CRS1
 Adjust the NAV1 standby frequency.
 Press the swap button to swap to active.